Puakena Boreham

+Medical career

 Dr Boreham studied at the Fiji School of Medicine and graduated in 1998.
 She has worked for the Tuvaluan Ministry of Health at the Princess Margaret Hospital as an anaesthetist and as the Medical Superintendent.
 In 2014 she carried out post-graduate study at the Australian National University in global health diplomacy, global health and foreign policy.

+Parliamentary career

+She was appointed as the Minister of Works and Natural Resources in August 2016; and served as the minister during the Sopoaga Ministry.
+She was re-elected in the 2019 general election.